113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

    <dt>-s <i>SPACE_NAME</i> (optional)</dt>
    <dd>The name of the space to be targeted.</dd>
    </dl>
-If none of the options are specified, the current account, region, org and space are displayed.
+If none of the options are specified, the current account, region, org, and space are displayed.

 <strong>Examples</strong>:

-Set the current account, organization and space:
+Set the current account, organization, and space:

 ```
 ibmcloud target -c MyAccountID -o MyOrg -s MySpace